Amanda Sobhy: College career

 Sobhy won the 2013 World Doubles Championship with Natalie Grainger.
 She won her second consecutive individual championship and her Harvard team won the team championship.
-In March 2014, Sobhy won the Granite Open and finished the 2013-2014 college season undefeated with a perfect 17–0 record.
+In March 2014, Sobhy won the Granite Open and finished the 2013–2014 college season undefeated with a perfect 17–0 record.
 She won the individual championship for a third consecutive year.
-Sobhy finished the 2014-2015 college season with a perfect record and won her fourth individual intercollegiate title, defeating Kanzy El Defrawy 3-1.
+Sobhy finished the 2014–2015 college season with a perfect record and won her fourth individual intercollegiate title, defeating Kanzy El Defrawy 3–1.
 Sobhy finished her intercollegiate career undefeated in 62 matches, having dropped only two games in her four seasons of college competition.

 Professional career

 In December 2014, Sobhy led the US Women's Team to its best-ever finish in the World Team Championships, when she defeated world no. 6 Camille Serme in the deciding match to clinch fifth place over France.

+In February 2015, Sobhy was honored with Harvard University's Richey Award, granted to the women's college squash player who best represents the ideals of the game.

 In March 2015, Sobhy won her second US National Title, defeating Olivia Blatchford 11–7, 11–2, 11–9 in the final.
 In April, Sobhy won her first paycheck on the PSA tour at the Texas Open.

 In July 2015 in Toronto, Sobhy became the first squash athlete to win three gold medals in a single Pan American Games, winning Women's Singles, Women's Doubles with partner Natalie Grainger, and the Women's Team event with Grainger and Olivia Blatchford.
 In the final of the Singles event, she beat American, Olivia Blatchford with a score of 11–8, 11–3, 11–3.

 She claimed her 14th tour title when she won the NetSuite Open in San Francisco in September 2015, sharing her reward with Ramy Ashour.
-In 2015, Sobhy won the Richey Award.

 In January 2016, Sobhy became the first American to ever reach the finals of the J.P.
 Morgan Tournament of Champions, which she lost facing Egypt's Nour El Sherbini.

 In August 2016, Sobhy reached the finals of the Hong Kong Open, finishing runner-up to Nouran Gohar.